isomerpages/govtech-stp/_vaccinated-travel-lane/Vaccinated Travel Lane Inbound Checklist.md

 	    <sup>*</sup>The list of airlines and websites will be regularly updated
 </div>

-Travellers may transit via any VTL country/region above (except the Republic of Korea which is under the VTL from 14 Nov 2021, 2359 hours) before arrival in Singapore.
+Travellers may transit via any <a href="">VTL country/region</a> above (except the Republic of Korea which is under the VTL from 14 Nov 2021, 2359 hours) before arrival in Singapore.

 If transits are made via a non-VTL country/region:
 - Singapore Citizens and Permanent Residents will not be eligible for quarantine-free health protocols.